11ways/janeway/README.md

 * Interactive command line, that always has focus
 * Autocomplete
 * Output is clickable.
 Variables can be inspected, just like in the browser
+* Selected variables can be copied to clipboard

 ## Todo